-Non-energy impact values were established for the majority of Avista's commercial/industrial programs including lighting, green motors, grocer, VFDs, and fleet heat programs.
+Non-energy impact values were established for the majority of Avista's non-residential programs including lighting, green motors, grocer, VFDs, and fleet heat programs.
 While the study considered NEI values of several areas, the vast majority of those benefits are derived from O&M savings.
-Table 63 summarizes NEI values identified for Avista programs.
+Table 60 summarizes NEI values identified for Avista programs.

-Program/Measure NEI - O&M All Other NEI Values
+Program/Measure NEI - O&M

-LED Lighting \$ 0.01740 \$ 0.00785
+LED Lighting \$0.01740 \$0.00785

-Green Motors \$ 0.00971 \$ 0.00012
+Green Motors \$0.00971 \$0.00012

-Grocer \$ 0.00278 \$ 0.00002
+Grocer \$0.00278 \$0.00002

-Prescriptive VFDs \$ 0.00971 \$ 0.00012
+Prescriptive VFDs \$0.00971 \$0.00012

-Fleet Heat \$ 0.00971 \$ 0.00003
+Fleet Heat \$0.00971 \$0.00003

-TABLE 63 - COMMERCIAL/INDUSTRIAL NON-ENERGY IMPACTS
+TABLE 60: NON-RESIDENTIAL NON-ENERGY IMPACTS

 Note that for the purpose of prioritizing measures for Named Communities, commercial and industrial measures are not a contributing factor to that selection.
-While it is recognized that commercial/industrial business exist within these communities, the vast majority of NEI benefits applicable to this effort are sourced from low-income programs.
+While it is recognized that non-residential business exist within these communities, the vast majority of NEI benefits applicable to this effort are sourced from low-income programs.